farant/catholic-3rd-millennium/README.md

 8.5.
 Lack of ability to legislate laws when needed 8.6.
 Lack of ability to adjudicate

-9. What are the imperfections of government?
+9. What are the imperfections of governing?
 9.1.
-A government can be imperfect due to immoral law.
+Governing can be imperfect due to immoral law.
 9.2.
-A government can be imperfect due to abuse of it's ability to exercise force.
+Governing can be imperfect due to abuse of it's ability to exercise force.
 9.3.
-A government can be imperfect if it fails to enforce the law.
+Governing can be imperfect if it fails to enforce the law.
 9.5.
-A government can be disordered if it tries to achieve goods outside of its
+Governing can be disordered if it tries to achieve goods outside of its
      natural purpose.
 9.6.
-A government can be imperfect if it fails to adapt its laws prudently to
+Governing can be imperfect if it fails to adapt its laws prudently to
      to the practical realities in which it governs.

 10. Do we live in a world of mostly perfect governments?